olcf/olcf-user-docs/data/transferring.rst

            rsync -avz --max-size='1m' mydir/ $USER@dtn.ccs.ornl.gov:/path/

-	* If you are not sure if the command could create some problems, execute a dry-run
+	* If you want to verify the behavior is as intended, execute a dry-run

         .. code::

            rsync -avz --dry-run mydir/ $USER@dtn.ccs.ornl.gov:/path/

-For more informaiton execute:
+For more information execute:

 .. code::